 1. SeoulMate offers cool & offbeat tours you can find nowhere else

 Most Seoul free walking tours take you to as many major attractions as possible with little time spent at each place.
-There can be 15+ attractions squeezed into a 3-hour walking tour, in which you simply walk by some and then hurry to catch the group before you even remember what they are about, not to mention failed chances to take photos.
+There can be 15+ attractions squeezed into a 3-hour walking tour, in which you simply walk by some and then hurriedly catch up with the group before even remembering what they are about.

 Unlike most free tours out there, SeoulMate tours allow you to explore fewer attractions so that you get to know more deeply about each place.
-In addition, SeoulMate designs each tour with a specific theme, making it easy for people with different interests to select the most suitable tour to book.
+In addition, SeoulMate designs each tour with a specific theme, making it easy for people with different interests to select the most suitable one.

 Take a look at some of their offbeat Seoul tours below.
 Aren’t you thrilled to book immediately?